dan1elt0m/junity/README.md

 #### Remarks

-Also checkout my other library [dunky](https://github.com/dan1elt0m/dunky) for a more general purpose catalog viewer.
+Also checkout my other library [dunky](https://github.com/dan1elt0m/dunky) for a matching jupyter kernel

 ```